soos3d/Web3.py-Interact-with-the-Blockchain-/README.md

 transactions.py --> In this file you will find the code so send transactions.<br>
 swap.py --> In this file you will the code to place swap transactions on PancakeSwap!<br>

-You can buy me a coffee if you wish to support me and enjoy the content here!
-I will greately appreciate it! https://www.buymeacoffee.com/soos3d